 Do you have any favorite tattoo projects?

-Do you travel a lot.
+Do you travel a lot?
 Tell me, where have you already been?
 Do you have a favorite place?

 - I basically work in South Korea, but ever since I started tattooing I have traveled to Taiwan, Australia, the United Kingdom, France, Germany, Italy, etc. I can say Australia is one of the most memorable and wonderful countries for me.
-I went to a tattoo shop near Bondi Beach as a guest worker, and I remember that I enjoyed going on a new trip every time I went to work because of the good weather and the beach near the shop.
+I went to a tattoo shop near Bondi Beach as a guest artist, and I remember that I enjoyed going on a new trip every time I went to work because of the good weather and the beach near the shop.

 What about tattoo conventions?
-Have you had any experience of participating in such events?
+Have you had any experience participating in such events?
 And what were the results?

 What do you do besides tattooing?
 And what is your main goal in life?